IoTresor/protocols/README.md

 **Create and Redefine**

 ## Our Vision
-"To enable the future through the spread of new Information Technology"
+"To enable the future through the spread of new ideas"

 ## Our Mission
 To simplify complex technology problems into understandable business solutions